Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Methodology

 To generate phenomena-based feature values for both training and testing sets, we need to obtain a score $f(r, p)$ for each review $r$ and each phenomenon $p$.
 Here, $f(r, p)$ measures the extent to which a review $r$ reflects a phenomenon $p$.
 We approach this problem by computing $P(r|p)$, i.e., the probability that a review $r$ is generated given phenomenon $p$ as the prompt.
 This can be a proxy for phenomena-based feature values.

-We followed a generative scoring approach using next-token probabilities: $P(r|p) = \prod_{i=1}^{n}{P(w_i|p,w_1, \cdots, w_{i-1})}$, where $p$ is a phenomenon,\footnote{We used the following prompt: \texttt{``Write a hotel review that \{phenomenon\}:''}, where \texttt{\{phenomenon\}} represents one of the nine conjectured phenomena in Table~\ref{table:phenomena_examples}.} and $r$ is a sequence of words $[w1, \cdots, w_n]$.
+We followed a generative scoring approach using next-token probabilities: $P(r|p) = \prod_{i=1}^{n}{P(w_i|p,w_1, \cdots, w_{i-1})}$, where $p$ is a phenomenon,\footnote{We used the following prompt: \texttt{``Write a hotel review that \{phenomenon\}:''}, where \texttt{\{phenomenon\}} represents one of the nine conjectured phenomena in Table~\ref{table:phenomena_examples}.} and $r$ is a sequence of words $[w_1, \cdots, w_n]$.
 Each next-word probability $P(w_i|p,w_1, \cdots, w_{i-1})$ was obtained by prompting the LLM with the word sequence $[p,w_1, \cdots, w_{i-1}]$ and reading out the probability of $w_i$ as predicted by the LLM.
 An open-source LLM that provides a complete probability distribution over \emph{all} possible next words is needed, as $w_i$ might rank at a very low position.
 We used \texttt{Gemma-7b}~\cite{team2024gemma} for this experiment.
 We used this approach to generate all nine phenomena-based feature values for reviews in $D_{Chicago}$ and $D_{three-cities}$.
-It is notable that this approach is one way (and not the only way) to generate such phenomena-based feature values.
+It is notable that this approach is one possible approach (and not the only one) to generate such phenomena-based feature values.
 Even if these approximated feature values are not perfectly accurate, as long as they can improve a deception detection model's performance, it already serves our goal: to show that the phenomena-based features can improve a subsequent deception detector’s out-of-distribution performance.
 The results in Table~\ref{tab:rq2_results} confirm that this is indeed the case.